Oversized Load Permits in Europe 2026: Complete Country-by-Country Guide

 Every country.
 Different rules.
 One wrong assumption can cost you thousands in fines and days in delays.

 Moving oversized cargo across Europe means dealing with 15+ separate permitting systems, each with its own dimensions, weight categories, escort requirements, and processing timelines.
 There is no unified EU permit for abnormal loads.
+Plan an oversized movement like a standard load and you will get stopped — at a border, at a weigh station, or at your own dock when the permit has not arrived.

 Key Takeaways